lalpi/ntopng-vyos/README.md

 ```
 Just in case you're wondering if I did an **apt upgrade** - no, I did not do that in case it breaks something in my vyos installation and I am not ready to spend time on that right now.

-Set the ntopng service to autostart if not already
+Set the ntopng service to autostart if it is not already done as part of the installation.
 ```
 systemctl enable ntopng
 systemctl start ntopng
 ```
 I had a successful installation with the exact steps above and have ntopng running without any issues thus far.
-While I can hardly call myself an expert on vyos nor ntopng, I believe I am pretty much set to start learning now.
+While I can hardly call myself an expert on vyos or ntopng, I believe I am pretty much set to start learning now and getting more hands on!

 Big thanks to the folks at [vyos](https://vyos.io/) and [ntop](https://www.ntop.org/) for making such amazing software available for everyone and for free!